Free Will lives, Determinism died

 5. Like a muscle, Free Will (Willpower) gets tired and can be overwhelmed or destroyed by external forces.
 Free Will appears to decrease when suffering brain trauma, under the influence of chemicals, due to genetic conditions, or when infected with certain parasites.
 In non-human life forms, Free Will seems weaker than reflexes and instincts.
 Willpower failures are not evidence against Free Will, just as forces overpowering one’s muscles do not disprove the muscular system’s power.
 Free Will experiments (Libet and others) have been inconclusive so far.

 6. Quantum mechanics indeterminacy invalidates determinism.
-In the double slit experiment, one can have a perfectly deterministic setup yet every time the experiment is repeated, it cannot be known (except statistically) where the particle will end up even if the setup is calibrated to the n-th degree.
+In the double slit experiment, one can have a perfectly deterministic setup, yet every time the experiment is repeated, it cannot be known (except statistically) where the particle will end up even if the setup is calibrated to the n-th degree.
 This is totally different than the deterministic systems (hereby invalidated!) where the normal distribution of outputs can be narrowed by tightening the inputs / set-up with the theoretical conclusion that perfect inputs / set-up will result in perfect outputs (determinism).

 7. Even Newtonian mechanics doesn’t claim determinism is true.
 It only gives a limited (not exhaustive) set of rules without implying that’s all there is.
 Newton strongly believed in divine intervention and didn’t see a conflict between that belief and his mechanics.
 Chaos theory has been conceptualized as early as 1880 by H. Poincare, shaking the foundations of determinism which was never based on anything other than an incomplete understanding of physics and on a pure philosophical desire.